rapid7/metasploit-framework/documentation/modules/auxiliary/admin/vmware/vcenter_forge_saml_token.md

 The vCenter appliance IPv4 address or DNS FQDN.
 This must be reachable over HTTPS for the module to function.

-**VC_FQDN**
+**VHOST**

 The fully qualified DNS name of the vCenter appliance; this must be present in the Issuer element of the assertion for the module to function.
+If this value does not match the vCenter appliance FQDN, the module will return `HTTP 400` during the initial `GET` request.

 **VC_IDP_CERT**

-The filesystem path to the PEM-formatted vCenter SSO IdP certificate.
+The filesystem path to the vCenter SSO IdP certificate in DER or PEM format.

 **VC_IDP_KEY**

-The filesystem path to the PEM-formatted vCenter SSO IdP private key.
+The filesystem path to the vCenter SSO IdP private key in DER or PEM format.

 **VC_VMCA_CERT**

-The filesystem path to the PEM-formatted vCenter VMCA certificate.
+The filesystem path to the vCenter VMCA certificate in DER or PEM format.

+## Advanced Options

+**VC_IDP_TOKEN_BEFORE_SKEW**

+Number of seconds to subtract when preparing the assertion validity start time.
+Valid values are between `300` (five minutes) and `2592000` (30 days); default is `2592000`.

+**VC_IDP_TOKEN_AFTER_SKEW**

+Number of seconds to add when preparing the assertion validity end time.
+Valid values are between `300` (five minutes) and `2592000` (30 days); default is `2592000`.

 ## Scenarios
 ### Extracting the vSphere SSO certificates